 Bormio

 Bormio, in the heart of Alta Valtellina, offers some of the best summit-to-base skiing and riding at the three ski areas of Bormio, Santa Catarina, and Cima Piazzi-San Colombano.
 Take in the views, then swoop down from the highest peaks of Bormio 2000 and 3000.
 Advanced skiers may want to test themselves on the the Stevio, the World Cup downhill course.
-It will also play host to some of the alpine skiing events at the 2026 Winter Olympics.
-Bormio is easy to reach by car from Milan and the north end of Lake Como via Aprica Pass on the SS 39 – an all-winter road.
+Bormio will play host to some of the alpine skiing events at the 2026 Winter Olympics.
+The ski resort is easy to reach by car from Milan and the north end of Lake Como via Aprica Pass on the SS 39 – an all-winter road.

 Courmayeur